serverfarmer/serverfarmer/README.md

 Initial setup:

-- choose a server for the farm manager role (no special requirements, except that all management extensions are tested mainly on Ubuntu 14.04 LTS and 16.04 LTS)
+- choose a server for the farm manager role (no special requirements, except that all management extensions are tested mainly on Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS)
 - install Server Farmer on it, along with sf-farm-manager and sf-farm-provisioning extensions (preferably also sf-backup-collector and sf-farm-inspector)
 - install Cloud Farmer on it and configure it, providing your cloud API keys and other details (interactively)